Common Types of Fraud & How To Prevent Them

 Ready for a scary stat?

-According to Javelin Strategy & Research’s 2023 Identity Fraud Study, in 2022, traditional identity fraud and identity fraud scams accounted for $43 billion in loss affecting 40 million US consumers.
-That staggering statistic gives you an idea of how rampant ID theft and fraud scams have become.
+According to Javelin Strategy & Research’s 2024 Identity Fraud Study, in 2023, traditional identity fraud and identity fraud scams amounted to nearly $43 billion in losses for victims.
+This staggering statistic gives you an idea of how rampant ID theft and fraud scams have become.

 To help you stay safe and avoid ID theft and other financial scams, we’ve put together this list of the most common types of fraud — and included some tips to help keep you and your accounts safe and secure.